-Notes: This figure displays the impulse responses of the fossil stock (gas), renewable stock, and the SCC to a 1 percent standard deviation in the intensity of gas discoveries and investment in renewables.
-The result holds for oil and coal too.
+Notes: This figure displays the impulse responses of the fossil stock (coal), renewable stock, and the SCC to a shock in the intensity of gas discoveries and investment in renewables corresponding to a 5% increase in the stock of gas and renewables, respectively.
+The result holds for oil and gas too.
 The results are presented as a percentage deviation to the steady state, where the zero x-axis represents the steady state.